-This is a guest post by Barbara Wiebel, from Hole in the Donut Cultural Travel.
+This is a guest post by Barbara Wiebel of Hole in the Donut Cultural Travel.

 When I explain to people that I usually stay in hostels during my travels around the world, the initial reaction from most baby boomers is astonishment verging on horror.

 “Aren’t they filthy?”